The Bankrate promise

 A borrower might ask his parent to be a co-signer on a mortgage, for example, since the parent’s credit history and added income and assets can increase their chances of securing a competitive interest rate.

 The following types of people can be co-borrowers/co-applicants/co-requestors on a mortgage:

 In general, any adult that’s willing to assume legal responsibility for repaying a mortgage and wants ownership in the property can be a co-borrower.

 Each potential co-borrower presents different requirements and liabilities, depending on the type of co-borrower arrangement you choose.
-For example, a co-borrower (or co-applicant, if you are not married to the other borrower), will both be listed on the title of the home and responsible for paying the mortgage.
-However, guarantors only have to pay the mortgage if the primary borrower fails to pay.
+For example, a co-borrower (or co-applicant, if you are not married to the other person), will both be listed on the title of the home and be responsible for paying the mortgage.
+However, if you opt for a guarantor set-up, the guarantor is responsible for mortgage payments only if the primary borrower fails to pay.

 The types of co-borrower relationships are:

 |Type of co-borrower||Relationship||Financial disclosures?||Listed on title?||Responsible for paying the mortgage?|